You walked in feeling ready. You'd skimmed the company website, rehearsed a few answers in your head, and picked out a nice outfit.

 Preparation isn't about memorizing scripts.
 It's about walking in with enough context and practice that you can have a genuine, confident conversation about why you're the right person for the role.

-The ideal preparation window is 3-7 days before the interview.
-Here's how to structure that time.
+The ideal preparation window is 3-7 days.
+Here's how to structure that time so nothing gets left to the last minute.

 One week before